 Vaccination of children and adults offers good protection.
 Repeated vaccination is necessary for protection.
 Tetanus vaccination is included in the compulsory vaccination programme in Slovenia.
-This protects young children from the disease in the first year of life, when they receive the first three doses of a combination vaccine against diphtheria, tetanus, whooping cough, haemophilus influenzae type b and polio.
-The other three doses are given at the ages of 12-24 months, 8 years (3rd year of primary school) and 16-18 years (at the time of the systematic examination in secondary school).
+The primary vaccination is given in a 2 + 1 schedule (at 3, 5 months and between 11 and 18 months of age) with a six-valent vaccine (diphtheria, tetanus, pertussis, haemophilus influenza type b, polio and hepatitis B).
+The booster dose (with the combined diphtheria, tetanus and pertussis vaccine) is given to children in the second year of primary school and in secondary school, or at the age of 16-18 years.
 Furthermore, one booster dose is recommended every 10 years or at the time of injury.